10 min read

 The aim is to breathe deeply and slowly, counting breaths so individuals can focus on breathing only while ignoring the distracting thoughts in their heads.

-Breath awareness has benefits similar to mindfulness meditation, including improved emotional flexibility, concentration and lower anxiety.
+Breath awareness has similar benefits as mindfulness meditation, including improved emotional flexibility, concentration and lower anxiety.

 Progressive relaxation meditation involves starting at one end of the body, usually the feet and working through the rest of the body.